Vuizur/tatoeba-to-anki/README.md

 * This [project for generating Swedish cards](https://github.com/vvpd/anki_swedish) is pretty sophisticated and is probably worth understanding more fully

 * [Sentence pairs](https://github.com/kmicklas/sentence-pairs) is a pretty simple package which has given me the idea of using the wordfreq package

+* Older solutions such as [Tatoeba-Ankigeneration](https://github.com/alexanderk409/Tatoeba-anki-deckgeneration) scrape parts of the site by themselves, but that should not be necessary anymore with the new downloadable data